ibm-cloud-docs/watson-assistant/phone-config.md

 1. Create a Twilio account on the [Twilio website](https://www.twilio.com/sip-trunking){: external}.

 1. From the Twilio website, go to the *Elastic SIP Trunking* dashboard.
+If you do not see it on the sidebar, go to the Search Bar at the top and search for 'Elastic SIP Trunking', then select **Elastic SIP Trunks**.

-1. Select *Trunks* from the navigation bar and create a SIP trunk.
-If you already have a SIP trunk, click the plus sign (+).
+1. On the **Elastic SIP Trunks** page, click the *Create new SIP Trunk* button to create a SIP trunk.
 Enter a name for your SIP trunk and click *Create*.
+If you already have a SIP trunk, go to the next step.

 1. From the Elastic SIP Trunks page, select your SIP trunk.